-The team is committed to provide a perpetual free-to-use licence of this tool to any public health institution that would like to deploy it in their own efforts as well as a perpetual free-to-use licence across low and middle income countries.
+The team is committed to provide a perpetual free-to-use license of this tool to any public health institution that would like to deploy it in their own efforts as well as a perpetual free-to-use license across low and middle income countries.

 Simon Grandjean Lapierre, M.D. specializes in Internal Medicine, Infectious Diseases, Medical Microbiology and Diagnostics.
 He holds positions at the Université de Montréal and the Montreal University Hospital Research Center.
 He is passionate about using technology to get health care to under-served populations and remote settings.